THIS WEEK'S MORTGAGE RATE SUMMARY

 RATES CURRENTLY TRENDING: NEUTRAL

 Mortgage rates are trending sideways this morning.
-Last week the MBS market worsened by -25bps.
-This was enough to move rates slightly higher last week.
-There was a modest rate volatility last week.
+Last week the MBS market worsened by -7bps.
+This caused rates to move sideways on low volatility for the week.

 THIS WEEK'S RATE FORECAST: NEUTRAL

-Three Things: These are the three areas that have the greatest ability to move mortgage rates this week.
-1) Central Bank, 2) GDP and 3) Geopolitical
+Three Things: These are the three areas that have the greatest ability to impact mortgage rates this week.
+1) Brexit, 2) Central Bank and 3) Trade War.